stucchio/Homepage/pelican/content/one_true_metric.md

 In contrast, if the teaching assistent were more generous than me with partial credit, the process would fail the objectivity property.

+### A failure of objectivity

+Consider the following holistic decisionmaking process.
+Two adversaries enter a room and argue in favor of choice $@ x $@ and $@ y $@, respectively.
+Each one has an incentive to introduce all possible evidence to prove his position.
+An uninterested and impartial Judge will then make decisions based on this evidence.
+Yes, this describes the Israeli court system, and court systems in most other nations.

+In at least one experiment, this process has been shown to fail the property of objectivity.
+It turns out that strong variations are introduced into the decisionmaking process [based on how hungry the Judge is](http://blogs.discovermagazine.com/notrocketscience/2011/04/11/justice-is-served-but-more-so-after-lunch-how-food-breaks-sway-the-decisions-of-judges/#.U7bNFnV53UY).

 # Consistency in the face of new information

 Let us now consider a real world example to understand what these terms mean.
 We want to hire a single candidate to work as a fetcher - their job will be to run into a warehouse and retrieve items when requested.

 At 12:00, the candidates all walk into the room.
-We see Monika, a 5'2" skinny female, Pooja, a 5'4" chubby female, and Pandit, a 6'1" skinny male.
+We see Monika, a 5'2" skinny female, Pandit, a 6'1" skinny male, and Pooja, a 5'4" chubby female.
 Based on physical appearance alone we mentally construct a ranking:

 $$ \textrm{Pandit} > \textrm{Monika} > \textrm{Pooja} $$

-This ranking is based on the theory that the tall person can retrieve items from the top shelf quickly (not needing a ladder) and the skinny person is less likely to be lazy than the fat person.
+This ranking is based on the theory that the tall person can retrieve items from the top shelf quickly (not needing a ladder) and the fat person is more likely than the thin person to be slow and lazy.

 Now suppose we subject the candidates to a work sample test - we ask them to retrieve items and time them.
 Based on this test, we observe that Monika is very good at climbing, and is able to quickly retrieve items from high shelves.
 The net result: